ExpeditionRPG/expedition/docs/qdl_guide.md

 * ranged
 * undead

-Keep an eye out for other such annotations in later parts of this tutorial - they're often used to specify things that Markdown can't easily describe.
+Keep an eye out for other such annotations in later parts of this tutorial - they're often used to specify things that QDL can't easily describe.

 ## Close Encounters: Combat Cards, Events, and Triggers